 a.
 In the Installation Dashboard of Ops Manager, navigate to the BOSH Director tile’s settings.

 c.
 In Trusted Certificates, enter the CA’s certificate.

 Ensure that the truststore on each VM has the private CA’s certificate.

 a.
 Still in the BOSH Director tile’s settings, click Director Config.

 b.
 Enable the Recreate all VMs checkbox.

-Return to the Ops Manager Installation Dashboard and apply your changes to BOSH, PAS, and the Spring Cloud Services tile.
+Return to the Ops Manager Installation Dashboard and apply your changes to BOSH, VMware Tanzu Application Service for VMs (TAS), and the Spring Cloud Services tile.